Cheating in online poker is rare, but still there

 In-game tactics

-on the other hand, involve cheating used during actual gameplay.
-Some common tactics include signaling (sharing information with a partner through pre-arranged signals), second dealing (dealing the second card from the top instead of the top card to give a desired card to a specific player), and switching cards (replacing a low-value card with a higher one when no one is looking).
-In digital games, hackers might use malicious software to see opponents’ hands or to manipulate the game’s algorithm to their advantage.
+In contrast, in-game tactics involve cheating during the gameplay.
+Common strategies include signaling, sharing information with a partner through pre-established signals; second dealing, dealing the second card from the top to provide a specific player with a desired card; and card switching.
+In digital games, hackers might employ malicious software to view opponents’ hands or manipulate the game algorithm.

 Cheating with Poker Bots and Software